 The university claimed a compelling interest in avoiding violations of the establishment clauses of the U.S. and Missouri constitutions, but Powell found no violation of the former.
 He noted that in applying the three-part test relative to the establishment clause that the Court had established in Lemon v.
 Kurtzman (1971), both lower courts had found that the university could show that the law had a clear “secular legislative purpose” and that it avoided “excessive entanglement” between church and state.

-Supreme Court finds that college could not exclude groups because of content of their speech
+Court said that the college could not exclude groups because of content of their speech

 Powell contested the district court’s belief that allowing religious groups to meet would have the “primary effect” of advancing religion.
 Instead, he viewed the issue as to whether a university that had created an open forum could “now exclude groups because of the content of their speech.”
 In countering establishment clause concerns, he observed both that “an open forum in a public university does not confer any imprimatur of state approval on religious sects or practices” and that the forum the university had created was “available to a broad class of nonreligious as well as religious speakers.”